ignatiusmb/aubade/workspace/content/00-introduction.md

 title: Introduction
 ---

-## What is Marqua?
+## What is Aubade?

-Marqua is a data authoring framework for organizing your content away from your code.
+Aubade is a data authoring framework for organizing your content away from your code.
 It is designed to be flexible and adaptable with any frameworks that has access to the filesystem and can process JavaScript objects or JSON files.

 ## Why separate content from code?